vsrinivas/fuchsia/docs/errors.md

 # Errors

-This describes the set of userspace-exposed errors used in Magenta.
+This describes the set of userspace-exposed errors used in Zircon.
 The first section provides the canonical names and description of each error code.
 The second section provides the concrete values.

-Within the kernel, errors are typically resulted as variables of type `status_t` and errors are defined by macros of the form `MX_ERR_CANONICAL_NAME` e.g. `MX_ERR_INTERNAL`.
+Within the kernel, errors are typically resulted as variables of type `status_t` and errors are defined by macros of the form `ZX_ERR_CANONICAL_NAME` e.g. `ZX_ERR_INTERNAL`.
 All error cases are negative values and success is represented by a non-negative value.

-In userspace the syscall dispatch layer (libmagenta) exposes the result values as variables of type `mx_status_t` that currently use the same spelling and values as the kernel for errors, but which will transition to using 0 for success and positive values for errors.
+In userspace the syscall dispatch layer (libzircon) exposes the result values as variables of type `zx_status_t` that currently use the same spelling and values as the kernel for errors, but which will transition to using 0 for success and positive values for errors.

 See [Kernel internal errors](kernel_internal_errors.md) for a list of kernel-internal values.